programarivm/php-chess/docs/heuristics.md

 In this example, White is better than Black because the value obtained is a positive number.
 One evaluation feature is favoring White.

-The Steinitz evaluation alone has proven to be quite good for making relative estimates of chess positions in a way that is easy for human players to understand and to learn.
-However, it can be complemented with other statistical measures such as the mean, median, mode, and standard deviation of the evaluation array.
+The Steinitz evaluation alone has proven to be quite accurate as a relative estimate for chess positions in a way that is easy for human players to understand and to learn.
+However, it can be complemented with other statistical measures such as the mean, median, mode, and standard deviation of the evaluation array without counting the zeros.

 ### Mean